 My current project, entitled The Symphony: Transnationalism, Networks, and Cultural Exchange in the Long Nineteenth Century is funded by a Nottingham Research Fellowship.
 The project attempts a… read more

 Joanne's teaching interests include, romanticism, programme music, the symphony, opera, popular theatre, and biography.
 During the academic year 2017-18 she taught the module 19th-Century Composer Biographies.

-Joanne Cormac's first monograph, Liszt and the Symphonic Poem (Cambridge University Press, 2017), offered a long-overdue examination of Liszt's vastly influential, but misunderstood and much-maligned, genre.
+My first monograph, Liszt and the Symphonic Poem (Cambridge University Press, 2017) was awarded the Alan Walker Triennial Prize 2020 of the American Liszt Society.
+It offered a long-overdue examination of Liszt's vastly influential, but misunderstood and much-maligned, genre.
 Using contextual, philosophical, and musical evidence, Joanne tackled the thorny question: what is a symphonic poem?
-She overturned the traditional view that positions the symphonic poems as alternatives to the symphony post-Beethoven.
-In contrast, Joanne returned these influential pieces to their original performance context in the theatre, arguing that the symphonic poem is as much a dramatic as a symphonic genre.
+I overturned the traditional view that positions the symphonic poems as alternatives to the symphony post-Beethoven.
+In contrast, I returned these influential pieces to their original performance context in the theatre, arguing that the symphonic poem is as much a dramatic as a symphonic genre.